 How the backdrops interact with the live actors is also very impressive.
 The areas are explored with 360-degree panoramic views and any action won't stop if you're looking the wrong way.
-Each and every point is alive with little animations too which makes the whole game a pleasure to explore.
+Each and every point is alive with little animations, which makes the whole game a pleasure to explore.

 I was late to the party when it came to R.L.
 Stine's super-popular supernatural series for kids.
-My first experience with the author came with an earlier Scholastic series called Point Horror aimed as an older teen, even though Goosebumps was more probably more fitting for my age group.
-By the time this long-running series began, I'd moved on to the likes of Stephen King (which I was still way too young for).
+My first experience with the author came with an earlier Scholastic series called Point Horror aimed at the older teen crowd, even though Goosebumps was more probably more fitting for my age group.
+By the time this long-running series began, I'd moved on to the likes of Stephen King which I was still way too young for).

 Goosebumps: Escape from Horrorland captures everything that made the series so much fun with an attached budget and production value that wouldn't be seen again until the 2015 movie starring Jack Black.
 Perhaps because of the name, I thought it would be a cash-grab with lazy design and gameplay but it is anything but.
 A highly recommended game that both kids and adults will get a kick out of.